 Improving Clinical Workflow Protocol Implementation

-Providers can take the following steps to improve clinical workflow protocol implementation as a whole:
+Healthcare providers can take the following steps to improve clinical workflow protocol implementation as a whole:

-Identify existing pain points in clinical workflows.
+Identify existing pain points in clinical workflows

-Start by identifying existing pain points within clinical workflows.
 Which hiccups in your current processes impede efficiency?
-Manual appointment management is the perfect example of an outdated approach that could easily be improved by putting new clinical workflow protocols and technologies in place.
+Manual processes such as appointment management are the perfect example of an outdated approach that could easily be improved by putting new clinical workflow protocols and technologies in place.

 For instance, tasks such as fielding incoming and outgoing phone calls and manually entering patient data into electronic health records (EHR) and practice management systems (PMS) are cumbersome and inefficient.
-Implementing changes such as automated appointment reminders and patient intake can save practice staff a significant amount of time—time that’s better spent caring for patients.
+Implementing changes such as automated appointment reminders and digital patient intake can save practice staff a significant amount of time—time that's better spent caring for patients.

-Approach it like a change management exercise.
+Approach it like a change management exercise

 Change is challenging in healthcare environments, but that shouldn’t stop practices from taking steps to enhance and improve operations.
 Instead, approach new clinical workflow protocol implementation as a change management exercise.
 Consider following John Kotter’s award-winning, eight-step methodology for lasting change: